 Our ministry is run entirely by volunteers just like you, who share their time, knowledge, and expertise to make a tangible difference in the lives of other Pagans.
-Although we’re based in West Virginia, many of our volunteers live out of state yet still make up an integral part of the services we offer.
+Although we’re based in Ohio, many of our volunteers live out of state yet still make up an integral part of the services we offer.

 We have a number of exciting projects in the works so regardless of your level of experience and desired level of involvement, there are a number of ways that you can help out right now!